What is Still's disease?

 - Corticosteroids (e.g. prednisone), hydroxychloroquine, methotrexate, gold, azathioprine may be used for more severe symptoms

-- Biologics such as anakinra and antitumour necrosis factor therapies (adalimumab, etanercept and infliximab).
+- Biologics such as anakinra and antitumour necrosis factor therapies (adalimumab, etanercept, infliximab), and tocilizumab (an interleukin-6 receptor antagonist).

 Non-drug therapy includes physiotherapy, hydrotherapy and simply rest.
 Patients with Still's disease will experience “good” and “bad” days.
 The number of “bad” days, that is flare-ups or exacerbations of the disease, can be controlled or reduced by careful planning of activities and rest periods.
 It has been shown that physical and emotional stress can exacerbate symptoms of Still's disease.